|GIVE to the Real Butter Fund||MAIN SITE | 2015 2014 2013 2012 2011 2010 2009 2008 2007 2006 2005 2004 | 2003–1999|

-In exchange, you become a core part of the Wisconsin Film Festival, see movies, meet the filmmakers, and learn how a festival works behind the scenes.
-It's also a great way to connect with other volunteers and community members who share your passion for great movies.
+Volunteering is also a great way to connect with other volunteers and community members who share your passion for great film.

 The Wisconsin Film Festival is a public program of the UW Arts Institute, a nonprofit, tax-exempt unit of the University of Wisconsin-Madison.
 To successfully accomplish our mission of educational outreach, support for independent filmmakers, and service to the community, we ask volunteers to commit to the following:

 Please note that acceptance of your application makes you an official volunteer and that you will be covered by the State's liability protection program so long as you perform your duties within the scope of the description provided above.
 Since volunteers are not covered by the state's worker compensation program, however, you are encouraged to maintain your own health insurance.
 If you should be injured during the course of your volunteer activities and the injury results from the negligence of a University employee or agent, you would have the legal rights to seek compensation from the negligent party or property owner.